Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot/readme.md

 # QnA Maker with LUIS bot in C#

 This sample is a LUIS-based web app bot that integrates a QnA Maker chat client.
-It is a stand-alone web app bot that you run/test in a desktop chat client emulator or in the Azure portal only.
-It is not meant to be used with the main Study Bot sample.
-The Study Bot sample has its own integrated web app bot.
-This app is best embedded into a website (optional) if you put the endpoint URL found in the Azure portal in a `WebView`, but that is not pursued in this sample.
+It can be either a stand-alone web app bot that you run/test in a desktop chat client emulator or in the Azure portal, or you can build this bot to be your main bot for the Study Bot sample.
+If you want to integrate this sample into a website (optional), it can be embedded if you put the endpoint URL found in the Azure portal in a `WebView`, but that is not pursued in this sample.

 With this bot sample, there are three knowledge bases from QnA Maker, that you will create, so a user can input a query into the chat client and get back an answer.
 Since there is more than one knowledge base, LUIS is used to manage them.
-You will create intents with LUIS to define each knowledge base and then each intent has a list of utterances that will be used to return valid answers to the user's questions from the appropriate knowledge base.
+You will create intents with LUIS to define the user intent for accessing each knowledge base.
+Each intent has a list of utterances that will be used to return valid answers to the user's questions from the appropriate knowledge base.
+How [intents](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-concept-intent) and [utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-concept-utterance) work is explained more in the LUIS documentation.

 ## Prerequisites